FedML-AI/FedML-docs/datasets-and-models.md

 ```

-Users can grab the dataset in either of three ways:
+Users can grab the dataset in either of two ways:

 #####  1.Download through bash script from google drive
 ```bash